How to Tether an Android to a PC via PDANet+: Bluetooth

-Step 2: After checking Bluetooth Mode, you will be prompted with An app wants to make your phone visible to other Bluetooth devices for 120 seconds and you must tap on ALLOW.
+Step 2: After checking Bluetooth Mode, you will be prompted with An app wants to make your phone visible to other Bluetooth devices for 120 seconds; tap on ALLOW.

 Step 3: Download and install PDANet Desktop for PC in order to use PDANet+.
-You can go http://pdanet.co/bin/PdaNetA5214.exe to download the PDANet Desktop for PC.
-If you need more help in installing PDANet+ or connecting to PDANet+ you can refer to this page http://pdanet.co/help/
+You can go http://pdanet.co/install/ to download the PDANet Desktop for PC.
+If you need more help in installing PDANet+ or connecting to PDANet+ you can refer to this page: http://pdanet.co/help/

 Step 4: Turn on the Bluetooth on your PC by opening Settings > Devices > Bluetooth and other devices > Bluetooth ON.

 Step 5: Click Add Bluetooth or other device and choose Bluetooth.

 Step 6: Find your device and click Connect.

 Step 7: On your Android, you will be asked if you would like to pair your PC to your Android via Bluetooth.
 Put a check on Allow access to your contacts and call history and tap PAIR.